 Ezreal

-Ezreal is the quintessential safe ADC.
-His E dash makes him almost impossible to kill in teamfights, and his Mystic Shot poke lets him contribute even when positioned far away from the action.
-The issue in patch 26.8 is that his damage output simply doesn’t match the S-tier picks in equivalent scenarios.
-He needs Trinity Force → Manamune → Iceborn Gauntlet to come online, which takes time.
+Ezreal is the quintessential safe ADC — and safety is exactly his problem in 26.13.
+His E dash keeps him alive, but his damage output doesn’t come close to the buffed S-tier carries, and aggregator data this patch shows him badly underperforming relative to his popularity.
+He needs Trinity Force → Manamune → Iceborn Gauntlet to come online, which takes time the aggressive 26.13 lanes won’t give him.
 If you play him, prioritize surviving lane, outscaling, and picking your moments.

 Lucian